 Let's suppose the victim wants to log into his banking website.
 Our (simple) banking webserver has a GET endpoint for the home page and a POST endpoint for transfers.
 We use express to create this bank webserver.

-Serve this webserver with node bank.js
+Serve this webserver with node bank.js and check that everything works:

 Great!
 Our bank works as expected.
 Now let's see how a hacker could exploit our design to transfer money to himself.